Thermage Doesn't Work? A Doctor's Real Truth

 In my experience, the maintenance period is

-and 12 to 18 months for slower responders.
+and about 12 to 18 months for slower responders.

-It varies quite a bit depending on age, skin thickness, and lifestyle.
+There are quite a few differences depending on age, skin thickness, and lifestyle habits.

 Item | Typical range | Notes |